MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-ssms.md

 1. Install the Windows language pack for the language you want SSMS to use:
    - **Settings** > **Time & language** > **Region & language** > **Add a language**
-2. Now set the system locale to use the language pack installed in the previous step by clicking the language just installed, then select **Set as default**.
+2. Now set the system locale to use the language pack installed in the previous step by clicking the language installed, then select **Set as default**.
 (After installing SSMS, you can set the system locale back to English.)
 3. After your operating system is running in the desired language, install the SSMS language you want.
 The first time you install a new SSMS language, use the full package.
 You can use the upgrade package for subsequent installs.
 4. Run SSMS, and it should display as the language you installed in the previous step.
-5. Set your computer's system locale back to English.
+5. Set your computer's system, locale back to English.

 ### Install SSMS in a language other than the language of the installed OS

 1. Install the Windows language pack for the language you want SSMS to use:
    - **Settings** > **Time & language** > **Region & language** > **Add a language**
-2. Now set the system locale to use the language pack installed in the previous step by clicking the language just installed, then select **Set as default**.
+2. Now set the system locale to use the language pack installed in the previous step by clicking the language installed, then select **Set as default**.
 3. After your operating system is running in the desired language, install the SSMS language you want.
 The first time you install a new SSMS language, use the full package.
 You can use the upgrade package for subsequent installs.
-4. For each language you want to install that does not match the language of the first version of SSMS you installed, install the corresponding Visual Studio 2015 Shell (Isolated) Language Pack:
+4. For each language you want to install that doesn't match the language of the first version of SSMS you installed, install the corresponding Visual Studio 2015 Shell (Isolated) Language Pack:
    - Browse to [https://connect.microsoft.com/VisualStudio/ExtendVS](https://connect.microsoft.com/VisualStudio/ExtendVS) (you may need to sign in and complete the *Connect Registration* process).
    - Download the desired Visual Studio 2015 Shell (Isolated) Language Pack and install it.